sitevalidator/docs.sitevalidator.com/docs/site-wide-validation.md

 ### Validate HTML and CSS separately

-If you're validating CSS, consider again that most of the pages will be using the same stylesheets, so it's unnecessary to validate hundreds of pages for CSS.
+If you're validating CSS, most of the pages will be using the same stylesheets, so it's unnecessary to validate hundreds of pages for CSS.
 Consider validating just a small set of pages.

 Also, you can check HTML and CSS separately.
 For example, if you have a 300-page site, you could validate HTML on 300 pages (or less), and CSS on 5 pages (or probably, just 1 page!).